 - hold a fixed-term residency permit for reuniting with family,

 - hold a valid Poles Card [Karta Polaka].

-Additionally, the regulation of the Minister of Labour and Social Policies of 30th Aygyst 2006 concerning the carrying out of work by foreigners without the need to obtain a work permit (Journal of Law of 2006, No. 156 item 1116 as amended) lists categories of persons that an employer, due to the specific nature of tasks being carried out by them or their status, may hire without the need to obtain a work permit to work in Poland for such persons.
+Additionally, the regulation of the Minister of Labour and Social Policies of 30th August 2006 concerning the carrying out of work by foreigners without the need to obtain a work permit lists categories of persons that an employer, due to the specific nature of tasks being carried out by them or their status, may hire without the need to obtain a work permit to work in Poland for such persons.
 These are, i.e.:

 - persons who organise trainings,

-- participate in professional internships or supervise the performance of European Union programmes or other international aid programmes,
+- participate in professional internships or supervise the performance of European Union programs or other international aid programs,

 - teachers of foreign languages as well as persons leading classes in a foreign language and acting under contracts and international agreements,